Are you accredited?

 Yes.
 The Graduate School of Theology is accredited by the Higher Learning Commission (HLC) of the North Central Association of College and Universities.

-What is the difference between the Master of Arts in Ministry and the Master of Divinity?
+What is the difference between the Master of Arts in Christian Ministry , the Master of Theological Studies, and the Master of Divinity?

 Do I need to have an undergraduate degree in Bible to apply to the Graduate School of Theology?

 No. Students entering the Graduate School of Theology are not required to have an undergraduate degree in Bible.
-Students with previous biblical or language studies may receive advanced standing.
+Students with previous biblical or language studies may receive advanced standing, which will be discussed during your application process.

 How much does it cost?

 Tuition is $400 per credit hour.
-If you enter the program, and as long as you maintain a 3.0 GPA while in the program, you will automatically earn the Graduate Bible Discount of $135 per credit hour, which lowers your tuition to $265 per credit hour.
+If you enter the program with, and as long as you maintain a 3.0 GPA while in the program, you will automatically qualify for the Institutional Scholarship of $110 per credit hour, which lowers your tuition to $290 per credit hour.
 (This scholarship/tuition reduction is not available for non-degree seeking students.)
-As a full-time student taking nine hours a semester, your tuition will be $2,385 as long as you maintain a 3.0 GPA.
-You may also apply for departmental scholarships, which may further reduce your total cost.
+As a full-time student taking nine hours a semester, your tuition will be $2,610 as long as you maintain a 3.0 GPA.
+You may also apply for endowed departmental scholarships, which may further reduce your total cost.

 Are there any fees?